Kevin Ow Yong, Ph. D.

 Singapore Management University

-Kevin Ow Yong was a Financial Analyst / Regional Accountant at Singapore Airlines from 1999 to 2002.
-After three years, he worked as a lecturer of Accounting at Singapore Management University until 2003 and became an assistant professor of Accounting from 2008 to 2017.
+Kevin Ow Yong is an Associate Professor of Accounting at the Singapore Institute of Technology (SIT).
+Previously, he was a Financial Analyst / Regional Accountant at Singapore Airlines from 1999 to 2002.
+After three years, he worked as a lecturer of Accounting at Singapore Management University until 2003 and became an Assistant Professor of Accounting from 2008 to 2017.
 He graduated with a BS in Accountancy with first class honors from Nanyang Technological University in Singapore.
 Yong also holds a PhD in Business Administration in the field of Accounting from Duke University in Durham, North Carolina, USA.
-Currently, Yong works with the Singapore Institute of Technology (SIT) as an Associate Professor of Accounting.

 Yong has done research in different fields such as fair value accounting, standard setting issues, earnings quality, analysts, valuation, corporate governance, and disclosures.